An easy route to rousing at least temporary interest in a new car is to describe it as the most important in the history of its maker.

 Problem is, if you’re writing a cheque said car can’t cash, soon you’ll find yourself with customers who are not only bored but also disappointed.

-The quest will be boosted by the new Quattroporte and the Levante SUV, but for now the Ghibli has to make the difference.
+The quest will be aided by the new Maserati Maserati Quattroporte and further boosted by the Maserati Levante SUV, but for now the Ghibli has to make the difference.
 And a difference it is making.
 In 2012 Maserati sold 6000 cars – a tally set against a best-ever year of 9000 cars in 2008.
-Last year that number was 22,500 cars.
+In 2013, that number was 22,500 cars and rose again to 36,448 in 2014.
+Those figures plateaued in 2015, due to a delay with the long-anticipated Levante SUV, with Maserati confident of hitting their 50,000 target for 2016.

-Those who snorted into their coffee at Maserati’s stated intent to shift 50,000 units next year might be feeling they underestimated the desire of customers to own a car with a trident on its nose.
+Those who snorted into their coffee at Maserati’s stated intent to shift 75,000 units by 2018 might be feeling they underestimated the desire of customers to own a car with a trident on its nose.